-Just to remind you, since it’s been awhile since I shared my powder bathroom plans, this is the look that I was going for.
-As you can see, I wanted to install a wall-mount bathroom faucet over tile or black shiplap.
+Just to remind you, since it's been awhile since I shared my powder bathroom plans, this is the look that I was going for.
+As you can see, I wanted to install a wall-mount sink faucet over tile or black shiplap.

 Step 1 for this project was to get the flooring in, because the flooring affects the height of where to place the faucet.
 So, we got the flooring in!

-How do you place wall-mount faucets?
+How do you place wall mount bathroom faucets?

 - Have your flooring in place.
 This gives you a starting point for your measurements.